porsche-design-system/porsche-design-system/packages/components-js/src/components/icon/icon/icon.design.md

 Along with other Porsche basic elements - such as colors, typography and the Porsche marque - icons are core components of the Porsche design.
 The clear graphic symbols allow quick orientation and are internationally recognized.

 ## Icon overview
-A complete overview of all available Porsche icons, head over to Porsche Icons ([Porsche Icons](https://icons.porsche.com)).
+A complete overview of all available Porsche icons, head over to [Porsche Icons](https://icons.porsche.com).

 ---